Feeds:

 Writers in the TV industry are now expected also to manage—or to have the skills and strengths that would allow them to manage.

-According to John Wells, Writers Guild of America West president and writer/producer of E.R., Third Watch, and West Wing, it is virtually impossible to be just a writer anymore in television.
+According to John Wells, Writers Guild of America West president and writer/producer of E.R., Third Watch, and West Wing, it is almost impossible to be just a writer anymore in television.

 Instead of “head writer,” the path for the writer is to control the material and make decisions, thus be a “showrunner.”